Jake-Klar/battleships/README.md

 ## Getting Started
 To begin playing the CLI game, in your terminal change your directory to battleships/battleships and run components.py.
 For the GUI mode change your directory to the same folder, run main.py and then go to http://127.0.0.1:5000/placement.
 You will also find a placements.json, config.txt and battleships.txt file in that folder.
 These can be updated to modify your game.
 Config has some basic game variable options, battleships allows you to modify the amount of ships, their names, and their sizes, and placements allows you to create predetermined ship placements.
-## Testing
-The tests are designed to be ran in VSCode.
-During workshops issues arose with the tests simply refusing to run and sometimes showing import errors preventing them from running.
-At the time of writing this all the provided tests and all of the further tests that I've created passed and run fine.
-Please run them through VSCode's testing software with battleships/battleships folder open for the best results.
-I've included in my submission a picture showing that all of my tests passed, because they simply don't even run on my laptop when I try. https://imgur.com/a/QjKIn2e Totally forgot the image of the tests.
-If you're somehow reading this here is the imgur link...

 ## Details
 Author: Jake Klar